achuwilson/pydrake-manipulator-documentation/README.md

 ##  **Estimating Cartesian Velocities**
 [```example_velocity_estimate.py```](https://github.com/achuwilson/pydrake_iiwa/blob/main/example_velocity_estimate.py)

+The cartesian velocities are estimated using the ```CalcJacobianSpatialVelocity``` method.
+It is then multiplied with the joint velocities to get the end effector velocity

 ## **Cartesian velocity control**
 [```example_velocity_control.py```](https://github.com/achuwilson/pydrake_iiwa/blob/main/example_velocity_control.py)

+A ```PseudoInverseVelocityController``` is implemented, which calculates the joint velocities from the desired end effector velocities and commands them

 ## **Estimating Cartesian forces**
 [```example_force_estimate.py```](https://github.com/achuwilson/pydrake_iiwa/blob/main/example_force_estimate.py)

+IIWA comes with joint torque sensors at all the 7 joints.
+This example uses jacobian transpose to estimate the forces and wrenches in cartesian space at the end effector from the measured joint torques.
+The accuracy of the system is approximateely 5 N
 ## **Hybrid Force-Position control**
 [```example_force_feedforward.py```](https://github.com/achuwilson/pydrake_iiwa/blob/main/example_force_feedforward.py)

+This example makes use of the jacobian transpose pseudo inverse to calculate the feed forward torque for each joint of the IIWA.
+It can then be controlled along with the position control, resulting in a hybrid force-position control system
 ## **Motion Planning and Generating Trajectories**
 TODO